-- 1. Applicants must hold a bachelor's degree from an accredited college or university. - Applicants must request that all graduate and undergraduate institutions attended send copies of their official transcripts to the Graduate School. - Applicants who attended a U.S. undergraduate or graduate institution may submit unofficial transcripts for initial application review.
-However, all admitted students, except NSU alumni, must submit official transcripts prior to enrollment in the university. - b.
-International students who attended an undergraduate school at a non-U.S. institution must submit an official, evaluated transcript from an approved agency such as the World Education Services (WES) or Educational Credential Evaluators (ECE). - 3.
-Each official transcript must show the complete scholastic record, bear the official seal of the institution, and be signed by the issuing officers. - 4.
+- Applicants must hold a bachelor's degree from an accredited college or university. - Applicants must request that all graduate and undergraduate institutions attended send copies of their official transcripts to the Graduate School. - a.
+Applicants who attended a U.S. undergraduate or graduate institution may submit unofficial transcripts for initial application review.
+However, all admitted students, except NSU alumni, must submit official transcripts to the university.
+A registration hold for the second semester will be placed on the student's account if an official transcript with a conferral date is not received by the dates below: - i.
+October 15 (fall admitted students) - ii.
+February 15 (spring admitted students) - iii.
+July 1 (summer admitted students) - International students who attended an undergraduate school at a non-U.S. institution must submit an official, evaluated transcript from an approved agency such as the World Education Services (WES) or Educational Credential Evaluators (ECE). - Each official transcript must show the complete scholastic record, bear the official seal of the institution, and be signed by the issuing officers. - 3.
 Applicants must have met one of the following requirements: - a.
 A minimum grade point average (GPA) of 2.5 on a 4.0 point scale.
 (Please note: Some programs may require a higher minimum grade point average.) - b.
 A minimum grade point average (GPA) of 3.0 on a 4.0 point scale in the last 60 hours of undergraduate work. - c.
 Submits a portfolio of relevant work experience (minimum of five years in the specified field of study).
 Work experience does not reduce the course requirement credits.

-Some graduate programs have additional requirements such as letters of recommendation, a personal statement or essay, standardized test scores (Graduate Record Examination, TOEFL, IELTS, etc.), teacher licensure or may require grade point averages greater than 2.5.
+Some graduate programs have additional requirements such as letters of recommendation, a personal statement or essay, standardized test scores (e.g., Graduate Record Examination [GRE]), or teacher licensure, and most require a grade point average greater than 2.5.
 Applicants should refer to the appropriate graduate program description or inquire at the academic program department for additional requirements.

-DEADLINES
+PRIORITY DEADLINES